enkomio/ProgramUpdater/README.md

 Find below some examples that describe how to use the framework.

+## Configuration File

+All the command line options can also be specified in the given configuration file for each tool.
+The deafult name for the configuration file is **configuration.json** and it is in JSON format.
+If a command line value is specified it will take precedence over the value set in the configuration file.

 ## Example 1

 The goal of this example is to provide a full update process by only using the commant line utilities.
 We will suppose that we have four versions of our software and we want to release a new version 5.0.
 We will use the _update_ directory in order to store the information related to the updates of our software.